aeturrell/coding-for-economists/code-preliminaries.md

 In the section above, I mentioned the *terminal*.
 This is a text-based way to issue all kinds of commands to your computer (not just Python commands) and knowing a little bit about it is really useful for coding (and more) because managing packages, environments (which we haven't yet discussed), and version control (ditto) can all be done via the terminal.
 We'll come to these in due course, but for now, a little background on what the terminal is and what it does.

 Firstly, everything you can do by clicking on icons to launch programmes on your computer, you can also do via the terminal, also known as the command line.
 For many programmes, a lot of their functionality can be accessed using the command line, and other programmes *only* have a command line interface (CLI), including some that are used for data science.

+Use Visual Studio Code to open a terminal window by clicking Terminal -> New Terminal on the list of commands at the very top of the window.
 If you have installed the Anaconda distribution of Python, your terminal should look something like this as your 'command prompt':

 ```bash
 (base) your-username@your-computer current-directory %